DATASCI 185: Introduction to AI Applications

 • Across all three: incentive structures matter more than intentions.
 The financial model rarely rewards user wellbeing

-• No tidy answers: you’ll make decisions about these systems throughout your careers.
-Informed uncertainty beats confident ignorance
+• No tidy answers: you will make decisions about these systems throughout your careers.
+Being honest about what we don’t know is more useful than pretending we do

 …and that’s all for today! 🎉